 Patient-Centered Communication Tools (PaCT)

-Patient-centered Communication Tools (PaCT) is a new, validated communication instrument and assessment rubric tailored for pharmacist-patient interactions designed by faculty at St. Louis College of Pharmacy (STLCOP).
-Based on the college’s past use of a validated instrument designed for physicians to evaluate student pharmacists’ communication skills during patient encounters (Four Habits Model-FHM1), STLCOP faculty identified a need for a tool specific to the field of pharmacy.
+Patient-Centered Communication Tools (PaCT) is a new, validated communication instrument and assessment rubric tailored for pharmacist-patient interactions designed by faculty at St. Louis College of Pharmacy.
+Based on the College's past use of a validated instrument designed for physicians to evaluate student pharmacists' communication skills during patient encounters (Four Habits Model-FHM1), the College's faculty identified a need for a tool specific to the field of pharmacy.
 With grant funding provided by the Missouri Foundation for Health, the working group created the new tool in 2012.

 Future Plans for PaCT

 The college continues to research the use of PaCT in pharmacy education to improve its use as a communication instrument in the field.
 Next steps include determining sensitivity and specificity and further validity testing by expansion of the project to other pharmacy programs.
 If your program might be interested in collaborating as a pilot-school, please contact us directly.

 Faculty from St. Louis College of Pharmacy are available to train your college's faculty and students in the use of PaCT.
 If your school is interested in training opportunities, or if you have questions about using the instrument at your institution, please contact Gloria Grice, Pharm.D., director of the office of experiential education, at email@example.com.

 About Our Sponsors

 The health literacy group at St. Louis College of Pharmacy is comprised of faculty and staff interested in advancing student pharmacists’ impact on health literacy in the community.
 Since 2010, the team has worked to strengthen the pharmacists’ role in health literacy through the development of innovative curricular changes, advanced practice opportunities, and community engagement events.